 3. Slice the aubergine lengthways into 4 quarters and criss cross the flesh.
 In a small bowl, make the miso glaze by combining the miso, maple syrup, soy sauce, sesame oil and crushed garlic together (if the miso paste you’re using is quite firm, add a small dash of boiling water to it first to help it loosen).

-5. Meanwhile, finely slice the chilli, spring onions and roughly chop the cashews.
-After 20 mins, remove the foil from the aubergines, give them a turn and roast uncovered for a further 10 mins.
-Turn the aubergines one final time and add the cashews (I like to keep mine whole).
-Continue to roast for a further 5 mins.
+5. Meanwhile, finely slice the chilli and the spring onions.
+After 25 mins, remove the foil from the aubergines, give them a turn and roast uncovered for a further 5 mins.
+Turn the aubergines one final time and add the cashews (I like to add mine whole but you can chop them if you wish).
+Continue to roast for 3 mins.

-6. Once the aubergines have softened, turn the oven off but leave the aubergines inside while you assemble the salad.
-Dress the leaves lightly in extra virgin olive oil and season with salt and pepper.
-Divide between two large plates and sprinkle over the bulgur wheat, spring onion and chilli.
-Finally, remove the aubergines from the oven and add to the salad along with any remaining sticky miso residue from the baking tray and roasted cashews.
-Delish.
+6. Turn the oven off but leave the aubergines inside while you assemble the salad.
+Dress the leaves lightly in sesame oil and season with salt and pepper.
+Divide the leaves between 2 plates and top with the bulgur wheat, spring onion and chilli.
+Remove the aubergines and cashews from the oven and top the salad, along with any remaining sticky miso residue from the baking tray.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.